 11. It Does Not Go With My Religion

 This is a very common misconception, and usually said by someone who has never been to a class.
-I even heard that a group of parents in California were against yoga being taught in schools as part of their physical education program because they were afraid it was teaching their kids Muslim teachings.
+I even heard that a group of parents in California were against yoga being taught in schools as part of their physical education program because they were afraid it was

 To those parents: wrong country of origin, and wrong religious association.
 Yoga comes from India, which primarily practices Hinduism.
 But, again, religion is not part of yogic teachings.

 Yoga is not a religion, or associated with one, nor is it necessarily spiritual, unless you choose to make it that way.
 When you go to a yoga class aside from what the teacher says, there really is no talking.

 The teacher is too busy coaching you on breathing and how to move to give you a lesson on spirituality and philosophy.
 Religion and spirituality were not even discussed in my 200-hour teacher training course, ergo, it won’t be taught in class.

 That is not part of our standard qualifications.
 They may walk you through a short meditation to clear your mind, and to my knowledge, there are not any religions against that (and believe me, I have studied them, it is fascinating to me).